 1. All troops proceeding on ‘active service’ or troops proceeding overseas.
 2. Individuals proceeding on permanent transfer to another Unit.
 3. Men desirous of an extension of service or re-engagement.
 4. Troops for transfer for the Reserve Duty.
 5.Officers at the time of initiation of Annual Confidential Reports, entry to Staff College, any Course of Instruction, Fitness for Special Duty.
 6. Men under arrest and undergoing sentence and before disciplinary action.
 7. Men posted to serve at High Altitude.
 8. Special examination at the outbreak of an infectious disease.
 Typically, I used to examine at least twenty known contacts of each case of Malaria or Viral Hepatitis.

 Medicine is not merely the Art of Diagnosing ill-health and it is equally the Art of Diagnosing Good and Positive Health.
 I perfected this skill by meticulously repeating the task of conducting Medical Inspections thousands of times during the course of my service in the Armed Forces.
-This had also contributed to my ability to diagnose ill-health and in the next several posts I would narrate a few specific instances when I had diagnosed an impending outcome of death.
-During my service, there are instances when I had diagnosed Good Health and made the individuals to perform their assigned tasks and did not allow them to escape from the obligations of Military Duty making invalid claims about their health status.
+This practice also contributed to my ability to diagnose ill-health and in the next several posts I would narrate a few specific instances when I diagnosed an impending outcome of death.
+During my service, there are instances when I diagnosed the fact of Good Health and made the individuals to perform their assigned tasks and did not allow them to escape from the obligations of Military Duty making invalid claims about their health status.

 A STORY FROM MILITARY HOSPITAL, ROORKEE: